The Adventure Begins!

 Riviera Nayarit

-Our first excursions on the mainland were north of Banderas Bay.
+Our first excursions from PV on the mainland were north of Banderas Bay.
 We made stops in Chacala and Matanchén / San Blas.
 We found a dozen or so palapa restaurants on white sandy beaches.
 You could swim to shore for breakfast, lunch and dinner!

 We returned to Banderas Bay for a few days staying in the marina at La Cruz de Huanacaxtle (aka ‘La Cruz’) before venturing off to the marina in Puerto Vallarta to enjoy this city’s offerings.